 Progress or interim reports are issued at the midpoint of each nine weeks for all students.
-The dates are the weeks of September 20, 2021, November 29, 2021, February 14, 2022, and May 19, 2022.
+The dates are the weeks of September 25, 2023, December 4, 2023, February 26, 2024, and May 13, 2024.
+Progress reports are either given to students by teachers or are located on PowerSchool.

 All concerns and questions regarding academics should be directed first to the teacher of the course involved.
-Students should be encouraged to advocate for themselves before a parent gets involved.
-If the concern is not addressed satisfactorily, the concern or question should be directed to the Assistant Principal over the specific department as listed on page 2 of this document.
+Students should be encouraged to advocate for themselves.
+If the concern is not addressed satisfactorily, the concern or question should be directed to the Assistant Principal with oversight of that specific department.
 All non-academic concerns should be directed to the student's assigned administrator or counselor.